msalwan/SENG1110/README.md

 # SENG1110
-A Vet Clinic Management System using Java
+This program is a Vet Clinic database which records up to two Doctors and four Pets.